kal1kidan/Day100-Cinema/README.md

 Building this project has been a fulfilling experience that ties together everything I’ve learned about **JavaScript** and **React**.
 I’m excited to share it as one of my final projects before completing this amazing challenge. 💪

 ---

-Would you like me to **insert your real GitHub link, Netlify link, and screenshot** placeholders for you next?
-I can make it ready to copy-paste directly into your repo.